Below you will find answers to the most frequently asked questions.

 TL;DR, can you give me a short summary?

-• Your instance will be migrated to a boot-from-volume instance.
+• Your instance will be migrated to a new region.

 • If you have a floating IP we will migrate it.

-• We have created a new project for you on the new platform.
+• We will enable your project on the new platform.

 • If you use custom images or a snapshot to boot your instance from, we will migrate those glance images as well.